33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Kayaking tours are often at the top of visitors’ Dubrovnik bucket lists, and it’s easy to see why!

-With the looming city walls, plenty of caves and inlets to explore, and Lokrum Island so close by, there’s plenty to explore on the water.
+With the looming city walls, plenty of caves and inlets to explore, and Lokrum Island so close by, there’s plenty to enjoy on the water.
+You may even get to try out some cliff-jumping!

-Be prepared to have aching shoulders the next day, but if you like to get outside when you travel, we highly recommend signing up for a tour.
+Be prepared to have aching shoulders the next day, but if you like to get outside when you travel, we highly recommend signing up for a kayaking excursion.

 kate storm kayaking near dubrovnik croatia in a cave

-Exploring this cave near Lokrum Island on our Dubrovnik kayaking tour was so much fun!
+Exploring this small cave near Lokrum Island on our Dubrovnik kayaking trip was so much fun!

 Hunt down Game of Thrones filming locations.